Another Journey: The Beginning: History

-According to Rossa as producer, for her album concept this time she has the theme "Main Pop Girls" which is inspired by great female singers such as Madonna, Britney Spears, Adele, Dua Lipa, Ariana Grande, Taylor Swift, and so on.
-As well as K-pop Idols like IU, Lee-Hi & Taeyeon.

 This album, which was produced by Rossa, immediately received Double Platinum (150,000 copies) in just 22 days after its launch and became the fastest and highest selling album in 2023.
 Meanwhile, on iTunes this album occupied the No.1 position just a few minutes after its release, as well as becoming the No.1 best-selling pop album for Indonesian female singers.
 Three months after its release, this album received 4× Platinum because it sold more than 300,000 copies.

-The album is the first album of a trilogy that Rossa will be releasing between 2023 and 2025.
+Rossa supported the album with a concert tour across Malaysia, Singapore, and Indonesia.
+Eight months after its release, Another Journey : The Beginning album received additional multi-platinum certifications after surpassing 500,000 copies sold.